deeveon/ShowProc/README.md

 # ShowProc

-`ShowProc` displays process information for any currently running Shell/CLI processes.
+`ShowProc` displays process information for all currently running tasks & processes.
 It is intended to be a replacement for the AmigaOS `status` command.

 ## Improvements over `status`

+* Displays information about all tasks and process by default with options to display a Shell/CLI processes-specific table.
-* Uses a table view for better readability
+* Uses table views for better readability
 * Displays full information by default with options to show less detail
 * The `COMMAND` argument supports the use of standard AmigaOS